seo218/iChooseMe/readme.md

 ![interface](database/readme.gif)

 *`iChooseMe`* is a personality test and mental health coaching app.
-Click through the prompt to see what pokemon you are, what your strength and weaknesses are, and how you can imporve you mental health   `iChooseme` can help you:
+Click through the prompt to see what pokemon you are, what your strengths and weaknesses are, and how you can improve your mental health   `iChooseme` can help you:
 - take a snap shot of your overall emotional health
 - teach you how to care for your emotional well being on a regular basis
 - create long term goals for your mental health